 How Do I Prepare For Military Fitness Testing?

-Each branch of the service has its’ own advice for getting physically ready for its’ version of the fitness test.
+Each branch of the service has unique advice for getting physically ready for that version of the fitness test.
 Marines have it the hardest, running three miles, doing pull-ups and crunches within the span of a two-hour evaluation period.

-Each branch of the service will tell its’ members the same thing with regard to passing the fitness test-you cannot “cram” for this test by attempting to hurriedly get into acceptable physical condition at the last minute.
+Each branch of the service will tell service members the same thing with regard to passing the fitness test-you cannot “cram” for this test by attempting to hurriedly get into acceptable physical condition at the last minute.
+Remember, your height and weight are measured in addition to your ability to physically endure the test.

 Fitness is a lifestyle, and those who have neglected physical activity prior to enlisting, or prior to taking the annual or semi-annual fitness test will definitely struggle to meet the standards.
 Consult your unit First Sergeant, Sergeant Major, supervisor, or orderly room to get information on the fitness standards of your branch of service and advice on how to prepare for PFT.